2 February 2026

 Update listings quarterly or when metrics like CTR, conversions, or market trends show a need for changes.

-Organic ranking depends on SEO and conversions, while paid ads (PPC) provide immediate visibility but require ongoing investment.
+Organic ranking depends on SEO and conversions, while paid ads provide immediate visibility but require ongoing investment.
 Both work best together.

 Mistakes include keyword stuffing, ignoring backend keywords, low-quality images, and not tracking or updating listings regularly.